alekc/terraform-lambda-dynamo-go/README.md

 ![standalone lambda](./docs/images/vpc.svg)

 ## Deployment
+### Configuration
+You can configure the stack behaviour by editing variables in `config.auto.tfvars`.
+For further information about possible configuration values see `variables.tf`

 ### Requirements
 The successful operation of this stack depends on the presence of the following software elements:
 * Golang 1.20